At-risk Afghans fearing Taliban hunker down, wait to leave - The Boston Globe

 A knock at the door could spell doom.
 Every passing hour seems endless.
 That’s the new reality for many Afghans who feel they have most to fear from the Taliban and have gone into hiding or are staying off the streets since the fighters swept to power this month.

-They fear a massive rollback of women's rights, or they are distrustful of the Taliban's promises that they won't seek revenge on former adversaries and that they want to form an inclusive government as the U.S. ends its 20-year war.
+They fear a massive rollback of women’s rights, or they are distrustful of the Taliban’s promises that they won’t seek revenge on former adversaries and that they want to form an inclusive government as the United States ends its 20-year war.

 Advertisement